ilyanaDev/ilyanaDevBlog/src/pages/blog/2020-06-15-code-complete-part1.md

 ---

 I'm working my way through the second edition of *Code Complete* by Steve McConnell.
 Here are my notes from **Part 1: Laying the Foundation**.

+Part 1 includes chapters 1-4: Welcome to Software Construction, Metaphors for a Richer Understanding of Software Development, Measure Twice Cut Once: Upstream Prerequisites, and Key Construction Decisions.

 1\.
 Welcome to Software Construction
 --